concourse/rfcs/01-resources-v2/proposal.md

 # Open Questions

-## Can we reduce the `check` overhead?

-With spaces there will be more `check`s than ever.
-Right now, there's one container per recurring `check`.
-Can we reduce the container overhead here by requiring that resource `check`s be side-effect free and able to run in parallel?

-There may be substantial security implications for this.

-## Is `destroy` general enough to be a part of the interface?

-It may be the case that most resources cannot easily support `destroy`.
-One example is the `git` resource.
-It doesn't really make sense to `destroy` a commit.
-Even if it did (`push -f`?), it's a kind of weird workflow to support out of the box.

-Could we instead just have `put` and ensure that we `check` in such a way that deleted versions are automatically noticed?
-What would the overhead of this be?

-## Should `put` be given a space or return the space?

-The verb `PUT` in HTTP implies an idempotent action against a given resource.
-So it's intuitive that the `put` verb here would do the same.

-However, many of today's usage of `put` would be against a dynamically determined space.
-For example, most semver workflows involve `put`ing with the version determined by a file (often coming from the `semver` resource).
-So the space isn't known statically at pipeline configuration time.

-What's more, the resulting space for a semver push would only be `MAJOR.MINOR`, excluding the final patch segment.
-This is annoying to have to explicitly configure in your build.

-If we instead have `put` return both the space and the versions, this would be a lot simpler.

 ## Should a notifier resource be able to "observe" another resource?

 This would allow e.g. a generic `git` resource and specific